whiffee/Jupyter_caveman/readme.md

 ﻿__The Place__

 What is a caveman?
 A prominent Jupyter trend in usage and development is toward Jupyterlab.
 But some paleo, even neanderthal, individuals stick stubbornly to the classic notebook.
 Almost like a caveman.
 That's me, Mr. Neanderthal.

-$\hspace{1.5 em}$The purpose of this repository is twofold: One, to show how to set up a purely classical notebook environment, and Two, to show how to run the demo problem from vmc_pde  for an interesting, even important, approach to partial differential equation solving.
+The purpose of this repository is twofold: One, to show how to set up a purely classical notebook environment, and Two, to show how to run the demo problem from vmc_pde  for an interesting, even important, approach to partial differential equation solving.

 __The Distro__
 $\hspace{1.5 em}$Why Mint 20.2?
 Python 3.10 throws a spurious runtime error on the sample problem.
 Python 3.9 is fine, but Mint restricts the installed Python sub-versions to even numbers.
 Hence 20.2, which ships with Python 3.8.10.